 Music also gives us a sense of normalcy during a time that feels anything but normal.
 Music is universal, we all listen to it and enjoy it.
 Everyone has their own kind of music that they listen to.
 Sharing music with others is a normal thing that we do in our daily life.
 We did this before COVID-19 and will continue to do so throughout our ‘new normal’.

-At SoundWell Music Therapy, I do everything I can to help you improve your mental well-being through music therapy.
+At SoundWell Music therapy meme, I do everything I can to help you improve your mental well-being through music therapy meme.
 It might sound different, it might sound different, but this “new normal” we all live in too.
 The important thing is that we adapt and grow together.

-If you are looking to expand your therapeutic horizons and explore music therapy with me at SoundWell Music Therapy PLLC, be sure to contact me.
+If you are looking to expand your therapeutic horizons and explore music therapy meme with me at SoundWell Music therapy meme PLLC, be sure to contact me.
 I offer a free 30 minute phone consultation during which we can talk more about your needs.
 You can plan here.